williamthing/nakulm95.github.io/README.md

 # Polites Forum Page @ PFP.com
-Polites is a web application that provides a community for people in Seattle to discuss on current issues in the Seattle City Council.
+Polites is a web application that provides a community for people in Seattle to discuss current issues in the Seattle City Council.

 Group
 ============